-- A maximum of 11 credit hours of vocational-technical credit may be accepted as electives. - A maximum of four credit hours of Student Development courses may be counted toward the A.S. degree. - 3.
-All course work for the A.S. degree must be numbered at the 100 level or higher.
+- 1. A maximum of 11 credit hours of Career and Technical Education credit may be accepted as electives. - 2.
+A maximum of four credit hours of Student Development (SDV) courses may be counted toward the Pre-Engineering A.S. degree. - 3.
+All course work for the Pre-Engineering A.S. degree must be numbered at the 100 level or higher.